Privacy Statement For getpregnant.co.za

 The policies and procedures outlined below must be incorporated into company practice to maintain a high level of security awareness.
 The protection of sensitive data demands regular training of all employees and contractors.

-- Review handling procedures for sensitive information and hold periodic security awareness meetings to incorporate these procedures into day to day company practice.
+Review handling procedures for sensitive information and hold periodic security awareness meetings to incorporate these procedures into the day-to-day company practice.

-- Distribute this security policy document to all company employees to read.
-It is required that all employees confirm that they understand the content of this security policy document by signing an acknowledgement form (see Appendix A).
+Distribute this security policy document to all company employees to read.
+It is required that all employees confirm that they understand the content of this security policy document by signing an acknowledgment form (see Appendix A).

 10.Credit Card (PCI) Security Incident Response Plan

-The Fertility Corporation cc PCI Security Incident Response Team (or equivalent in your organisation):
+The Fertility Corporation cc PCI Security Incident Response Team (or equivalent in your organization):

 Information Security PCI Incident Response Procedures: